kokonut27/zsq/README.md

 Then you're all done!

 ### Example program
-> This is a current work in progress as of right now

 ```js
 // Defines the Fibonacci function
 function Fibonacci(num) { // Creates an arg 'num'